crodier/packet-router/README.md

 The winner:  **Agrona**, from Martin Thompson, of Aeron fame

 - Agrona is a library used in Aeron, which is reliable messaging over UDP and IPC framework for messaging.
-- Aeron is difficult to use, but can't be beat for latency, and is used in HFT
+    - Aeron is difficult to use, but is the performance champion, and is used in HFT
-- Agrona is a clear producer-consumer winner for ordered message handoff
+- Agrona is a producer-consumer winner for ordered message handoff

 ### Summary Findings

 - "Agrona", library is the winner:
     https://github.com/real-logic/Agrona
-- Single Producer, Single Consumer (SPSC), has the highest throughput!
+- Single Producer, Single Consumer (SPSC), has nearly the highest throughput!
 Beating out, using multiple threads.
 - Follow up:  What does Agrona tell us about, Java and our chip speed, for the operations? (how fast is the machine L1/L2, based on this test)

 ### More findings